Norwich City F.C.: Current ownership

 Norwich City F.C. is a public limited company that, in 2003, comprised approximately 8,000 individual shareholdings.
 As of October 2024, the group Norfolk Holdings, led by American businessman and Milwaukee Brewers owner Mark Attanasio are the majority shareholders, having taken over from the former majority shareholders, English cook and television presenter Delia Smith and her husband, Welsh writer Michael Wynn-Jones, who had held the title since 1998.

 At the 2006–07 Norwich City FC Annual General Meeting (on 18 January 2007), Smith and Wynn-Jones announced that they would be open to offers to buy their majority stake-holding in the club.
 They made clear that any prospective buyer would have to invest heavily in the squad, with regards to team improving.

 The only way we would relinquish our shares is if somebody is going to put money into the football ...
 Only if they put money into the squad – not if they buy our shares, we don't want money.
 It has to be that there is money for the squad, serious money for the squad.

 In September 2022, a general meeting of shareholders took place to discuss and voted for Milwaukee Brewers owner Mark Attanasio to be appointed as a director at the club.
 Attanasio was expected to buy the 15.9% stake in the club as was owned by Michael Foulger.
 It was later announced by the club he had purchased shares from a variety of holders, which included Foulger's shares, as part of his investment group, “Norfolk Holdings”.
 In April 2024, Attanasio's stake in the club was increased to 40.4% following EFL ratification, making him joint majority shareholder alongside Smith and Wynn-Jones.

 On 12 August 2024, the club announced that a deal had been reached for Attanasio to increase his stake to 85% and take majority control of the club, subject to takeover panel and shareholder approval.
 As part of the deal, Smith and Wynn-Jones would also stand down from their respective roles as club directors and become honorary life presidents as well as reduce their stake in the club to 10%.
 The deal was approved by the clubs other shareholders at a general meeting on 23 October 2024 with Smith & Wynn-Jones stepping down from the board of directors with immediate effect, bringing their twenty-eight years of involvement with the club to an end.

+In September 2026, Australian actor and X-Men star Hugh Jackman revealed in an interview with TalkSPORT that he was in talks to purchase a minority stake in the club.
+Jackman, who's been a supporter of the club since he was seven-years old due to his mother being born in the city, had previously turned down the opportunity to invest in the club in 2010.